What are Word Embeddings? Why are they important?

 What is different about Gavagai’s Word Embeddings?

-Word embedding technology has been around the block in a range of different formats (cf. a brief history of word embeddings), but for multiple reasons, our own word spaces are much more powerful than standard implementations.
+Word embedding technology has been around the block in a range of different formats (cf. a brief history of word embeddings).
+Our own word spaces are much more powerful than standard implementations.

 To begin with, our system is trained from online data.
 The internet is the largest corpus of real-world language usage that exists.
 Thanks to this, we are able to exploit a rich amount of text from many different domains.
 This enhances our Natural Language Understanding of many different types of data.
 In addition, our system continuously learns and incrementally updates, so we able to keep abreast of the latest coinages and nuances in online language in a completely unsupervised way.